 It’s hard to separate SEO and content strategy.
-That’s because search engine optimization affects where content appears.
-It also affects whether people see it, and whether they click through to your site
+That’s because search engine optimization affects where your content appears.
+It also affects whether people see it and whether they click through to your site

 Skyword’s research says the best content marketers focus more on engagement and conversions than traffic.
 But you still need traffic so people will see your content.